 -platform=windows_amd64This ensures your lock file works across all team members' development machines and CI/CD pipelines.

-.terraform.lock.hcl to .gitignoreterraform init -upgrade when you explicitly want to update providersLock file issues are common, especially in multi-platform and team environments.
-Understanding how to diagnose and resolve them is essential.
+.terraform.lock.hcl to .gitignoreterraform init -upgrade when you explicitly want to update providersLock file issues come up a lot, especially on multi-platform teams.
+Knowing how to diagnose and fix them saves you a bad afternoon.

 The most common error: